-Munich, the capital of German state Bavaria, is surrounded by beautiful alpine lakes and rivers.
-It’s proximity to the Alps and abundant job market makes it a popular destination to live in.
+Munich, the capital of the German state Bavaria, is surrounded by beautiful alpine lakes and rivers.
+Its proximity to the Alps and abundant job market makes it a popular destination to live in.
 Some popular lakes near Munich such as Starnbergersee and Ammersee are only 20 minutes to the south of Munich.
 In the city itself, there are also some smaller lakes to swim in on a hot summer day.
-In the East it is Riemersee, in the North – Feringasee, in the West – Lußsee and Langwiedersee.
+In the East, it is Riemersee, in the North – Feringasee, in the West – Lußsee and Langwiedersee.
 Below you will find a handpicked list of the most beautiful alpine lakes in Bavaria, close to Munch.

 Starnbergersee or lake Starnberg is the closest and most popular lake near Munich.
 On hot summer days, many people escape Munich and flee to the beaches of Starnbergersee.
 It is also a very popular lake for sailing and stand-up paddling.
 In the evening you can enjoy Hugo’s Undosa Beach Club.
 I absolutely love their white summer parties with open-air live music.
 Make sure to reserve a table in advance or come a bit earlier.